-We integrated a motorized linear stage platform (MLS203-1, Thorlabs Inc., USA) driven by a brushless DC servo motor controller (BBD302, Thorlabs Inc., USA) into the Jones matrix OCT system.
-A custom Python program is used to control the stage movement, beginning with homing (moving the motorized stage to a predefined reference position), followed by jogging (small, incremental movements for precise positioning).
+Figure 1 shows the photograph of the ASTS system integrated with the DOCT microscope.
+The ASTS system consists of a motorized XY linear stage platform (MLS203-1, Thorlabs Inc., USA) driven by a brushless DC servo motor controller (BBD302, Thorlabs Inc., USA).
+A custom written Python program is used to control the stage movement, beginning with homing (moving the motorized stage to a predefined reference position), followed by jogging (small, incremental movements for precise positioning).

-As the next step, the standard 96-well plate, which is arranged in an 8×12 grid, is optimised for coordinate distribution, such that the rows(labelled A-H) and columns (labelled 1-12) correspond to the coordinates where the stage is intended to move (see Fig. 2).
-In this coordinate distribution, a 9 mm increment is distributed to both the rows and columns of the well plate.
-This is because the distance from the centre of one well to the adjacent well

-is 9mm, so that the stage can move in a controlled manner throughout the scanning time, and can efficiently target each well.
+As the next step, the standard layout of a 96-well plate (8 rows×12 column, with a distance of 9 mm between the adjacent wells) is used for coordinate distribution.
+In this coordinate distribution, the centre coordinates of each well were defined as the coordinates where the stage is intended to move (see Fig. 2).
+A 9 mm increment (the　distance from the centre of one well to the adjacent well) is distributed to both the rows and columns of the well plate.
+Hence, the stage can move in a controlled manner throughout the scanning time, and can efficiently target each well.

 Synchronizing the stage control and automated OCT acquisition